BHCSSD/10.2.1-Von-Neumann-Architecture/README.md

   background(255);

-  // blcok 1 copy this code, edit the numbers to make other blocks rect(50, 50, 100, 100); //input box
+  // block 1 copy this code, edit the numbers to make other blocks rect(50, 50, 100, 100); //input box

   if (mouseX < 150 && mouseX > 50 && mouseY < 150 *& mouseY > 50 ) {